r-hub/blog/content/post/2021-07-29-caching/index.md

 @importFrom memoise memoise
 ```

 in one of your R scripts (thanks [Mark Padgham](https://mpadge.github.io/) for this tip!) otherwise you will get a R CMD Check NOTE.
+This is because R will look for package usage in function bodies, whereas the call to memoise is at the top-level.

     Result: NOTE
         Namespace in Imports field not imported from: ‘memoise’